Overbryd/euruko2011_website/_posts/2011-05-18-meet-the-sponsors-scalarium.md

 ---
 layout: post
-title: Meet the sponsors: scalarium
+title: "Meet the sponsors: scalarium"
 ---

 [Scalarium.com](http://www.scalarium.com) is one of the main sponsors of EuRuKo 2011 and we would like to talk a bit about what we do.